wayne4s/sys-arch-trustworthy-ai-paper-lists/sys-arch.md

 - [ ] **Understanding and Mitigating Hardware Failures in Deep Learning Training Accelerator Systems.**
 - [ ] **SHARP: A Short-Word Hierarchical Accelerator for Robust and Practical Fully Homomorphic Encryption.**

+- [ ] **TPU v4: An Optically Reconfigurable Supercomputer for Machine Learning with Hardware Support for Embeddings.**

 ### 2023 ATC
 <!-- USENIX ATC-->